 Plagiarism will be understood to include any of the following:

-Presenting wording, statistics or concepts as your own which should be attributed to someone else or to publications (online or offline).
+Presenting wording, statistics, or concepts as your own which should be attributed to someone else or publications (online or offline).
 This includes, but is not limited to:

 - Copying the exact wording of a written source